 The fourth step is to develop the initial comprehensive ISP, which constitutes another essential function of case management.
 The ISP is the "bridge" from the assessment phase to the actual delivery of services.
 The primary goal of the ISP is to ensure client's access, retention, and adherence to primary medical care by removing barriers to care.
 A comprehensive assessment is developed using information gathered while completing the Intake and Acuity Scale to determine the level of client's needs and personal support systems.
 The information is then used to develop a mutually agreed upon comprehensive ISP with specific goals and action steps to address barriers to care.

-The ISP's should be developed using SMART objectives; Specific, Measurable, Attainable, Realistic, and Time Specific.
-A comprehensive ISP should be signed by both the client and case manager within 15-30 days of beginning the initial Intake process depending on the level of acuity.
+The ISP's should be developed using SMART objectives.
+Smart objectives are as follows; Specific, Measurable, Attainable, Realistic, and Time Specific.
+A comprehensive ISP must be signed by both the client and case manager within 15-30 days of beginning the initial services based on the client's level of acuity.
 Additional information regarding the ISP can be found on pages 16-21 and in Appendix D.